saro9588/mit-bank-app-v2/README.md

+## Overview
+In this project I am rebuilding my capstone project from the MIT xPro bootcamp.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.